 This revolutionary new office chair is designed to accommodate various natural body positions and sizes, all while supporting and protecting the back and neck.

 Gesture uses exclusive LiveBack technology that automatically adjusts to your body, mimicking the natural movement of your spine and neck.

+Struggle with certain chairs because the armrests box you in?
+That won’t be a problem with this chair, as you can easily manipulate how the rests are positioned.
+Nobody wants to feel pinched in their chair.
 The arms can also swivel with 360 degrees of motion, literally supporting your arms in any possible position.

 Gesture won the Neocon Gold award in 2013 and is available in eight different colors, so you can always feel good about how your chair looks as well as how it functions.